Ever thought about who designs the funny graphics you see on Instagram? Or what about the pages of a glossy magazine?

 Again depending on the apprenticeship you apply for, your programme could lead to a permanent position.
 Your experience, skills and qualification will get your design career off to a flying start.

 What will I earn?

 Your salary will vary depending on the employer and the level of apprenticeship you’re doing.
-As an example, an advanced graphic design apprenticeship could pay up to £220 per week.
+As an example, an advanced apprenticeship could pay up to £220 per week.
 Read this article to learn more about apprentice wages and what you’re entitled to.